 Instant payments offer a tremendous amount of benefit for organizations looking to expedite the delivery of domestic and – in the near future – cross-border payments.
 CFOs are increasingly interested, for good reason.

 To ensure a safe instant payment journey, CIOs and CFOs are demanding real-time payment governance to combat the increased risk of payments fraud for instant payments.
 These best practice controls are best applied to all corporate payments, including real-time payments.
-This delivers a consistent defense against payments fraud, eliminating opportunities for fraudsters to exploit weak points and steal corporate money.
+This delivers a consistent defense against real-time payments fraud, eliminating opportunities for fraudsters to exploit weak points and steal corporate money.
 With CFOs reporting 40% increases in payments fraud attempts in the past year alone, any technology that increases resilience is a win for CFOs and internal governance.
 Find out how Kyriba can support you with its payment and fraud solutions by requesting a demo today.